elsampsa/cutefront/docs/install.rst

 By default, the widget library is installed as a separate `git submodule <https://gist.github.com/gitaarik/8735255>`_.
 This makes it possible to use different versions and branches of the widget library in your project (see more in :ref:`here <codeorg>`)

-The only thing you need to do is this:
+The only thing you need to do is this (in the main repo's directory):

 .. code:: bash

     git submodule init
+    git submodule update

 And congrats, you now have the widget library in ``frontend/lib/``.